Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

-After having discussed here the general working of and the nuclear input for an r~process, the following subsection discusses how to obtain the required neutron-to-seed rations, before discussing the astrophysical sites section~\ref{sec:astr-sites-their}.
+After having discussed here the general working of and the nuclear physics input for an r-process, the following subsection discusses how to obtain the required neutron-to-seed rations, before discussing the astrophysical sites in section~\ref{sec:astr-sites-their}.
 However, independently, the influence of nuclear uncertainties should be analyzed, which will be done in sections~\ref{sec:exper-devel-r} and~\ref{sec:nuclear-modeling-r}.
 They can also affect the validity of suitable astrophysical environments.
-Recent tests with respect to mass models, $\beta$-decay half-lives, and fission fragment distributions have been (among others) performed by \citet{Arcones.Martinez-Pinedo:2011,Eichler.Arcones.ea:2015,Goriely:2015,Mendoza-Temis.Wu.ea:2015,Mumpower.Surman.ea:2016,Marketin.Huther.ea:2016,panov16,Mumpower18}.
+Recent studies of the impact of mass models, $\beta$-decay half-lives, and fission rates and fragment distributions have been (among others) performed by \citet{Arcones.Martinez-Pinedo:2011,Eichler.Arcones.ea:2015,Goriely:2015,Mendoza-Temis.Wu.ea:2015,Mumpower.Surman.ea:2016,Marketin.Huther.ea:2016,panov16,Mumpower.Kawano.ea:2018,Vassh.Vogt.ea:2019,Giuliani.Martinez-Pinedo.ea:2019,Vassh.Mumpower.ea:2019}.